Webhooks

 or subscription_checkout.expired if the subscriber’s on-chain transaction was in mempool when

 the off-chain state was flipped.
-On-chain wins — treat the latest webhook as authoritative.
+On-chain state wins, so treat the latest webhook as authoritative.

 Subscription Events